New paper about deep-sea turbulence

 During about 40% of the time we observed the passage of clouds of additional turbulence, 3 times stronger in magnitude, from slantwise advected warmer waters from above or sideways.

-Besides turbulent clouds and seafloor heating, the movies also reveal weakly turbulent interfacial-wave breakdowns that commonly occurs in the open ocean far away from boundaries.
+Besides turbulent clouds and seafloor heating, the movies also reveal weakly turbulent interfacial-wave breakdowns that commonly occur in the open ocean far away from boundaries.

-In the picture an example of a large breaker of warmer water including interfacial wave breakdowns recorded in four neighbouring lines of the array with temperature sensors.
-Vertical axes height of the sensors above the seafloor in meters; horizontal axis time of recording in days; colour coding indicating temperature of the water in degrees Celsius.
+In the picture an example of a large breaker of warmer water including interfacial wave breakdowns recorded during less than 3 minutes in four neighbouring lines of the array with temperature sensors.
+Vertical axes depth of the sensors in meters; horizontal axis time of recording in days; colour coding indicates temperature of the water in degrees Celsius.